-One introductory sustainability course (3 cr.) chosen from List A.

-An upper-level Human-Environment Systems course chosen from List B.
+- One introductory sustainability course (3 cr.) chosen from List A. - An upper-level Human-Environment Systems course chosen from List B.

 A minimum of twelve credit hours in one concentration.

 Concentration Areas are:

-- · Sustainable Food Systems
+- Sustainable Food Systems

-- Sustainable Energy and Resources
+- Sustainable Energy, Resources and Climate

-- · Environmental Ethics and Justice
+- Environmental Ethics and Justice

 - Biodiversity and Sustainability

 - Sustainability Individualized Program

-At least 9 credit hours in the minor must be completed at the 300 or 400 level.
+- At least 9 credit hours in the minor must be completed at the 300-400 level.

-At least 9 credit hours must be completed on the Bloomington campus.
+- At least 9 credit hours must be completed on the Bloomington campus.

-One course that is required for the minor (with the exception of the Introductory Sustainability course) may count toward two degree or minor requirements.
+- One course that is required for the minor (with the exception of the Introductory Sustainability course) may count toward two minor requirements.

 Note: Students pursuing the Bachelor of Science in Environmental Science are not eligible to earn the minor.
-For detailed explanation of minor requirements, including courses on Lists A and B and concentration areas, see College of Arts and Sciences bulletin http://bulletins.iu.edu/iub/college/2016-2017/departments/env-sus-studies/index.shtml.
-Lead advisor for minor is Rebecca Butorac (rbutorac@indiana.edu).
+In fulfilling the above requirements, students must also meet all other College requirements for minors.